Dexks/simple-apps/apirequests/README.md

-# api-requests
-### A simple program that makes multiple requests in public APIs.
+# A simple program that makes multiple requests in public APIs.
 ### Info
 + Request info from two APIs
 + Parses, formats and shows information